 – To give practical support to document and formulate the learning outcomes.

-– Youth work practitioners (youth workers, mentors, trainers, etc., working with young people professionally or voluntarily), interested in developing the learning aspect of their work with young people;
+– Youth work practitioners: youth workers, mentors, trainers, etc., working with young people professionally or voluntarily, who are interested in developing the learning aspect of their work with young people;

 – Able to use English as a working and learning language;

 – Available to commit oneself to the whole duration of the training course.